MarcoAlbertoGrimaldi/BriqueGUI/README.md

 ## The project
 This repository contains the *Software Development Methods* final project by Marco Alberto Grimaldi, Valeria Paolucci, Alberto Presta.

+## Project structure
+- Logic
+- CLI
+- GUI
+- Test

 ## Rules
-Brique is a simple two-player board game.
+*Brique* is a simple two-player board game.
 Rules can be found [here](https://github.com/MarcoAlbertoGrimaldi/BriqueGUI/edit/master/Rules.pdf).

 ## How to run the project